FrancoMelandri/challenge/README.md

         `yo azuresfcsharp`

-        - select the name of the app
+        - select the name of the app (ui-service)
-        - select the type of the service
+        - select the type of the service (stateless service)
-        - select the name of the service
+        - select the name of the service (UiService)

     4. Updaload the application using the cli commnand